GlacierAS/PIMC_demo/README.md

 More thorough analysis needed...

-Some of the expression we try to aim, moving furthur:
+Some of the expressions we try to aim for moving further:
-Multiple Particles:
+Multiple Particles (Distinguishable)

 $$
 Z_\mathrm{MB} = \int \prod_{i=1}^{N} \prod_{j=1}^{N_\tau} dx_i^j \;